-Here’s what a fractional CFO is and what we do--in real world terms.
+Here’s what a fractional CFO is and what we do–in real world terms.
 I could use highly technical terms, but you would fall asleep or start scrolling through Facebook before you finished this paragraph.
 So, let’s begin.

 No, a fractional CFO is not a fraction of a person, although some days my kids make me feel that way.

-A fractional CFO is an individual who has had technical training and real-world experience with small and medium businesses in guiding them to their ultimate goal, whether that be:
+They are is an individual who has had technical training and real-world experience with small and medium businesses in guiding them to their ultimate goal, whether that be: